 Wreaths don't just need to be for doors – as we show below, they make wonderful decor elements inside rooms, on walls, furniture and even the dining table.
 These are our favorite fall wreath ideas – we think they are simply beautiful.

-1. Festoon with foliage
+3. Festoon an entryway with foliage

+Looking for fall porch ideas or something to dress up your entryway?
 The classic fall or Christmas wreath can often be far too beautiful to be left out in the cold, so if you decide to display one inside always consider how its foliage will work with your interiors.

 A design like this seed head and moss creation has a wonderfully pale and ethereal look, making it the ideal focal point for a darker corner in your home.
 In this setting, the curved shape of the crescent table echoes the circular wreath, while the white bowl picks up on the highlighted areas of foliage above.